 b) Secretarial Auditor and their Report

 Secretarial Audit of Material Unlisted Subsidiary As per the provisions of Regulation 24A of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
-M/s R. Miglani & Co., Practicing Company Secretaries, carryout a secretarial audit of the material subsidiary of the Company i.e., Shivalik Engineered Products Pvt.
-Ltd. for the FY 2023-24.
+M/s R. Miglani & Co., Practicing Company Secretaries undertaken secretarial audit of the material subsidiary of the Company i.e., Shivalik Engineered Products Pvt.
+Ltd. for the FY 2024-25.
+The Audit Report confirms that the material subsidiary has complied with the provisions of the Act, Rules, Regulations and Guidelines and that there were no deviations or non-compliances.
 The Report of the Secretarial Audit is annexed herewith as Annexure - B(2).
-The Secretarial Audit Report does not contain any qualification, reservation or adverse remark.

-and Disclosure Requirements) Regulations, 2015, every listed entity shall submit a secretarial compliance report.
-The Annual Secretarial Compliance Report was submitted to the Stock Exchanges on May 28, 2024, within 60 days of the end of the financial year.
+Annual Secretarial Compliance Report Pursuant to Regulation 24A of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, every listed entity shall submit a secretarial compliance report in such form as specified, to stock exchanges, within sixty days from end of each financial year.
+The Annual Secretarial Compliance Report has been submitted to the Stock Exchanges on May 29, 2025 which is within 60 days of the end of the financial year ended March 31, 2025.

 c) Cost Auditor

-Being eligible, Mr. Ramawatar Sunar has consented to act as the Cost Auditor of the Company for the financial year 2024-25.
+Being eligible, Mr. Ramawatar Sunar has consented to act as the Cost Auditor of the Company for the financial year 2025-26.
 Mr. Ramawatar Sunar has further certified that his re-appointment is within the limits as prescribed under Section 141(3)(g) of the Act and that he is not disqualified from such re-appointment within the meaning of the said Act.
 The remuneration proposed to be paid to Mr. Ramawatar Sunar, subject to ratification by the Company’s shareholders at the AGM, has been set out in the Notice of the next AGM.

-As required under the Act, a resolution seeking members’ approval for the remuneration payable to the Cost Auditor forms part of the Notice convening the forthcoming 40th Annual General Meeting.
+As required under the Act, a resolution seeking members’ approval for the remuneration payable to the Cost Auditor forms part of the Notice convening the forthcoming 41st Annual General Meeting.

 SECRETARIAL STANDARDS